sovannara-hak/sovannara-hak.github.com/_posts/2014-04-18-DoomedGatherings.md

 artists:
 - Windhand
 - Elder
-- Year of No Light
+- Year Of No Light
 - Huata
 - Dark Buddha Rising
 - The Socks